-A Minimal Complete Pool (MCP) is a complete pool containing the smallest possible number of such operators.
-For a generic $n$-qubit system, the theoretical minimum size for an MCP is $2n-2$ operators \cite{Shkolnikov2023,Sapova2022}.
+A minimal complete pool (MCP) is a complete pool containing the smallest possible number of such operators.
+For a generic $N$-qubit system, the theoretical minimum size for an MCP is $2N-2$ operators \cite{Shkolnikov2023,Sapova2022}.
 However, a critical challenge arises when applying these generic MCPs to quantum chemistry and the reason for this failure is the presence of symmetries.
 Molecular Hamiltonians have inherent symmetries that the ground state must obey.
-To solve this, a different kind of pools are required for quantum chemistry: a \textit{symmetry-preserving MCP}.
-These pools are constructed specifically to respect the different properties of the molecular Hamiltonian and their size can be even smaller than $2n-2$, a property we explore mathematically in this paper.
-While various methods exist to build such user-defined pools, our work presents a theoretical framework for constructing and applying them within variational quantum eigensolvers for chemistry. \\ \\ \textbf{Other applications:} Based on a new theoretical framework, we present an efficient and scalable MCP construction algorithm with user-defined properties.
-As it will be detailed in Section~\ref{section::discussion}, this method enables the exploration of larger molecular systems for quantum chemistry algorithms.
-This can also accelerate the preprocessing step in \cite{Wiersema2024,fuclass,class2,Kazi2025} for building the minimal set that generates the basis of DLAs, which is then used to classify Lie Algebras.
-This classification has broad applications in quantum control \cite{Schirmer2001}, and in quantum machine learning\cite{Schuld2014,Meyer2023}. \\ \\ The remainder of this paper is organized as follows.
-Section~\ref{results} presents the main outcomes of our work, Section~\ref{Framework} then introduces the basic framework and key definitions.
-In Section~\ref{Methods}, we detail the main theorems involved in the efficient generation of MCPs.
-In Section~\ref{section::discussion}, we provide two applications, within variational quantum eigensolvers, to validate our main results.
+To solve this, a different kind of pool is required for quantum chemistry: a \textit{symmetry-preserving MCP}.
+These pools are constructed specifically to respect the different properties of the molecular Hamiltonian and their size can be even smaller than $2N-2$, a property we explore mathematically in this paper.
+While various methods exist to build such user-defined pools, our work presents a theoretical framework for constructing and applying them within variational quantum eigensolvers for chemistry. \\ \\